[Client Impact]

 Impact

 The Nguruman scheme is engineering of strategic national significance.
 Kenya's food security depends in part on bringing under-exploited irrigation potential into productive use, and the Ewaso Ngiro corridor in Kajiado County is among the country's most significant undeveloped agricultural frontiers.
-ACEL's documentation gives NIB the technical foundation to move from potential to investment.
+ACAL's documentation gives NIB the technical foundation to move from potential to investment.

 Key Takeaways